 Stakeholder list

-The stakeholders engaged in marine munitions–related research and innovation are diverse, reflecting the wide range of expertise needed to address this issue.
-They include not only oceanographic institutes and universities, but also SMEs, government agencies, and other organisations contributing specialised knowledge and capacity.
+The stakeholders engaged in marine munitions-related research and innovation are diverse, reflecting the wide range of expertise required to address this issue.
+They include not only oceanographic institutes and universities, but also companies, government agencies, NGOs, and other organisations that contribute specialised knowledge and capacity.

-Their work spans fields such as detection, risk assessment, remediation technologies, environmental monitoring, and policy development, highlighting the multidisciplinary nature of this challenge.
-Together, these efforts support informed decision-making and the safe management of legacy munitions in European waters.
+Their expertise spans detection, risk assessment, remediation technologies, environmental monitoring, and policy development, underscoring the multidisciplinary nature of this challenge

-The list below presents these institutions across Europe, outlining their areas of focus and providing contact points for collaboration and exchange.
+The list below gives an overview of institutions across Europe, outlining their areas of focus and providing contact points for collaboration and exchange.
+The list is currently under development.
+Suggestions for stakeholders to add can be forwarded to munitions@jpi-oceans.eu.

 Belgium